Bonaventure station: Overview

-Elevators were added between the mezzanine and the platforms in November 2009, making the station more accessible to people with reduced mobility.
+Elevators were added between the mezzanine and the platforms in November 2009, which mader the station more accessible to people with reduced mobility.
 However, no step-free access to the surface was possible until 2019, when elevators were added connecting the mezzanine level to Terminus Centre-Ville and to the lobby of 1000 De La Gauchetière.
 This was criticised in the media.
 The elevators do not allow passengers to change platforms unless they exit the ticket barriers.
-Another elevator connecting the station to Place du Canada and the Château Champlain, formerly the only elevator in the system, is separated from the mezzanine level by steps.
+Another elevator connecting the station to Place du Canada and the Château Champlain was once the only elevator in the system; it is separated from the mezzanine level by steps.

 The station is equipped with the MétroVision information screens, which display news, commercials, and the time until the next train.

 Origin of the name

-This station is named for Place Bonaventure, a major commercial complex containing businesses, the Hôtel Bonaventure (formerly a Hilton Hotel), and the Société de transport de Montréal's headquarters.
-This was named for Bonaventure Station, a former station on the Grand Trunk Railway, which in turn was named for its location on Saint Bonaventure Street, now Saint Jacques Street.
+This station is named after Place Bonaventure, a major commercial complex containing businesses, the Hôtel Bonaventure (formerly a Hilton Hotel), and the Société de transport de Montréal's headquarters.
+This was named after Bonaventure Station, a former station on the Grand Trunk Railway, which in turn was named for its location on Saint Bonaventure Street, now Saint Jacques Street.
 All derive their name from St. Bonaventure, a 13th-century Italian philosopher and mystic.

 Connecting bus routes

+All STM bus routes are located on nearby street stops, while other operators use the Terminus Centre-ville which is connected to the Metro station via underground link.